 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
-A program may be granted a 6-year, 3-year, or 2-year term accreditation, depending on the extend of its conformance with the established educational standards.
+A program may be granted an 8-year, 4-year, or 2-year term accreditation, depending on the extent of its conformance with the established educational standards.

-Andrews University, School of Architecture offers the Following NAAB-accredited degree programs:
+Andrews University, School of Architecture & Interior Design offers the Following NAAB-accredited degree programs:

 - M. Arch. (pre-professional degree + 30 graduate credits)

 - M. Arch. (non-pre-professional degree + 102 credits)

 (The National Architectural Accrediting Board, Inc., 2014 Conditions for Accreditation)